Jennifer Wyatt-Speegle MA Director of Writing and College Advising | MedSchoolCoach

-Jennifer Speegle Director of Writing and College Advising
+Jennifer Wyatt-Speegle MADirector of Writing and College Advising

-Jennifer Speegle has over 14 years of experience working in education, including teaching writing and research courses at UC San Diego, counseling students on college admissions, supporting students in special education, and developing ELA curriculum for StudySync.
+Jennifer has over 15 years of experience working in education, including teaching writing and research courses at UC San Diego, counseling students on college admissions, supporting students in special education, and developing ELA curriculum for StudySync.
+Currently, she leads the writing advising and college advising teams at MedSchoolCoach.

 What Students Say